 Wandle Watcher Resources

 To help you along your way we have created a Wandle Wildlife Leaflet which will help you to identify some of the more common species that you might spot.

 For further information, take a look at our Wandle Wildlife Toolkit.
 This resource is packed full of useful websites for learning how to identify a wider range of species and includes instructions on how to survey and submit wildlife records.

-Here are a few examples of how you could get involved to help record wildlife along the River Wandle:
+Here are a few examples of how you could get involved:

 Eel and Fish Monitoring

-A team of enthusiastic volunteers are helping to survey migratory fish and eel species at various points along the Wandle.
-This is helping the Environment Agency and Zoological Society of London to build up a better picture of how fish passage is affected along the river and feeds into the Living Wandle Fish Habitat Improvement project.
+The National Trust are leading a team of volunteers to survey eels during the summer months at Morden Hall Park.
+This is helping the Environment Agency and Zoological Society of London build up a better picture of how eels are fairing along the Wandle.